Chart Color Schemes

 Hampton has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Hampton's population is estimated at around 15,076 as of Feb 2026.
-This reflects an increase of 1,558 people (11.5%) since the 2021 Census, which reported a population of 13,518 people.
-The change is inferred from the resident population of 14,211 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 159 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,555 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Hampton's growth of 11.5% since the 2021 census exceeded the SA4 region (8.7%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 85.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Hampton (Vic.) is around 15,076, reflecting an increase of 1,558 people since the 2021 Census.
+This growth represents a 11.5% increase from the previous population count of 13,518.
+The change was inferred from AreaSearch's estimated resident population of 14,211 in Jun 2024 and an additional 159 validated new addresses since the Census date.
+This results in a population density ratio of 3,555 persons per square kilometer, placing Hampton (Vic.) in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth exceeded that of its SA4 region (8.7%) and SA3 area, marking it as a growth leader.
+Overseas migration contributed approximately 85.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to increase by 2,002 persons to 2041, reflecting an increase of 8.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb of Hampton (Vic.) is expected to increase its population by 1,968 persons to reach a total of 17,044 by 2041.
+This reflects an overall increase of 7.3% over the 17-year period.

 Frequently Asked Questions - Population